platanus/generator-platanus-ionic/README.md

 ## After generating

 Use `ionic serve` to start a web server.
-To learn more about how to use the generated app, take a look at our [Base App's README](https://github.com/platanus/ionic-app-base).
+To learn more about the Platanus Ionic workflow, take a look at the README file of your generated app.
 Happy development!

 ## Credits